Schmidt Science Fellows - 2021 internal process

 - Character and Leadership - Genuine and demonstrable potential for science leadership; displaying perseverance, resilience, a moral compass, and a galvanizing force of personality.

-Oxford is limited to nine nominations, so an internal prioritisation process is being run.
-Departments are limited to two (2) candidates.
+Oxford is limited to nine nominations, so an internal selection process is being run.
+Departments are limited to one (1) candidate.

-Candidates selected by departments should upload the following material as a single PDF file to IRAMS by 12 noon, Tuesday 1 September*:
+Candidates selected by departments should email the following material as a single PDF file to firstname.lastname@example.org by 12 noon, Wednesday 2 June*:

 - CV (two sides of A4 maximum)

-- Research proposal stating what you wish to achieve with a Schmidt Fellowship (one side of A4 maximum)
+- Research proposal stating (1) why you wish to apply to the Schmidt Fellowship; (2) what is the disciplinary pivot from your DPhil work; and (3) what you wish to achieve with a Schmidt Fellowship, including new skills you would intend to gain (one side of A4 maximum)

 - Statement from their PhD supervisor or departmental Director of Graduate Studies (two sides of A4 maximum)